Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Starting problem: atmospheric story material needed controlled scene rhythm and perspective.
 Structural pass: shape sensory detail, symbolic pressure, and character viewpoint.
 Output: prose that can support tone, pitch, or world identity.

-What this proves: Narrative atmosphere, scene rhythm, sensory writing, and mood control.
+What this sample demonstrates: Narrative atmosphere, scene rhythm, sensory writing, and mood control.

 Services